alvarezcl/gauss_work/README.md

 Work centered around Gaussian Distributions

+2_1D_Gaussian_Fit:
+Produce histogram of samples drawn from two gaussians and attempt to find fit of sum of gaussians.

 1D_Gaussian_Fit:
 Produce histogram of samples drawn from gaussian and plot gaussian corresponding to the samples.